wwilson22005/cs130-intro/README.md

 A fork is another way to copy a repository, but is usually used when you want to contribute to someone else’s project.
 Forking a repository allows you to freely experiment with changes without affecting the original project and is very popular when contributing to open source software projects!
 To learn more about forking, read ["Fork a repo"](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)

-### Your assignment
+# Your assignment
-Follow the instructions on Canvas for how to clone your repo using VSC.
-You've been provided with a test file so you can test your code.
+Your assignment is to fix the code in the files adding.py and averaging.py.
+Do this by cloning the entire repo, doing the fixes in VSC, and then add/commit/push to github.
+Follow the instructions on Canvas for how to do this.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)